 To ensure that special education students are capable of accessing varied information about the world around them, Tennessee should also include specific requirements regarding literacy skills and using text as a means to build content knowledge in history/social studies, science, technical subjects and the arts.

-Tennessee recognized the factual accuracy of this analysis.
+Tennessee recognized the factual accuracy of this analysis, however this analysis was updated subsequent to the state's review.
 The state also indicated that it is in the initial stages of convening a task force to support the development of new reading standards to replace the existing standards.
 According to the state, at a minimum, these standards will be required to be implemented in all PreK-K, PreK-3, K-5 and 6-8 licensure programs.

 Reading science has identified five components of effective instruction.

 Teaching children to read is the most important task teachers undertake.
 Over the past 60 years, scientists from many fields have worked to determine how people learn to read and why some struggle.
 This science of reading has led to breakthroughs that can dramatically reduce the number of children destined to become functionally illiterate or barely literate adults.
 By routinely applying in the classroom the lessons learned from the scientific findings, most reading failure can be avoided.
 Estimates indicate that the current failure rate of 20 to 30 percent could be reduced to 2 to 10 percent.